Samland-Gov/legislation-old/constitution/README.md

 ##### Article 22: Appointment of the Privy Council

 1. The Monarch shall have the authority to appoint members to the Privy Council, selecting individuals based on their expertise, experience, and trustworthiness.
-Appointments to the Privy Council shall be subject to confirmation by Parliament.
+2. Appointments to the Privy Council shall be subject to confirmation by Parliament, in accordance to the Electoral Law.

 ##### Article 23: Appointment of the Home Secretary and Foreign Secretary

-1. The Monarch shall appoint the Home Secretary and Foreign Secretary, who shall serve as principal advisors on domestic and foreign affairs, respectively.
+1. The Monarch shall appoint the Home Secretary and Foreign Secretary, in accordance with the Electoral Law.
+2. The Home Secretary and Foreign Secretary shall serve as principal advisors on domestic and foreign affairs, respectively.
-2. The Home Secretary and Foreign Secretary shall be chosen based on their qualifications and expertise in the respective areas.
+3. The Home Secretary and Foreign Secretary shall be chosen based on their qualifications and expertise in the respective areas.

 ##### Article 24: Appointment of the Lord Chancellor

-1. The Monarch, upon recommendation from the Privy Council, shall appoint the Lord Chancellor.
+1. The Monarch, upon recommendation from the Privy Council, shall appoint the Lord Chancellor, in accordance with the Electoral Law.
-The Lord Chancellor shall possess legal expertise and serve as the speaker of the House of Lords and the principal legal advisor to the Monarch.
+2. The Lord Chancellor shall possess legal expertise and serve as the speaker of the House of Lords and the principal legal advisor to the Monarch.

 ##### Article 25: Appointment of Justices of the Peace